 The gender pay data analysis shows a positive picture.
-This is because there is a relatively small pay gap in favour of men of 2.7% when looking at the mean average, but a small pay gap in favour of women of 1.4% when looking at the median.
-This compares favourably when compared against the updated provisional national Public Sector3 results of 14.5% and 15.8% for the mean and median figures respectively for 2020.
+This is because there is a relatively small pay gap in favour of men of 2.5% and 2.8% for the mean and median difference.
+This compares favourably when compared against the updated provisional national Public Sector results of 14.8% and 18.0% for the mean and median figures respectively for 2021.

 The pay gap has reduced significantly since the first report in 2017 with both the mean and median figures reducing significantly.
-For the first time since 2017 one of the measures now shows a small pay gap in favour of female employees.

-3 Office for National Statistics - Annual survey of hours and earnings (ASHE) gender pay gap tables
+&lt;sup>3 Office for National Statistics - Annual survey of hours and earnings (ASHE) gender pay gap tables